 The answer here is not as precise as just offering one number.
 Instead, it is all about categories.
 The thing is that if you start your kid too early, you’ll achieve a completely opposite effect.
 Getting a kid in any physical activity before they’re at least four (preferably five) more often than not causes kids to develop an aversion towards sports in general.
 At this point in time they do not have the attention span, nor necessary bodily coordination to train something as complex as BJJ.
 Conversely, you also shouldn’t wait too long either.

-Unlike any other martial art, Jiu-Jitsu has a very clear, precise and efficient system when it comes to kids’ classes.
+Unlike any other martial art, Jiu-Jitsu has a very clear, precise, and efficient system when it comes to kids’ classes.
 Kids that start Jiu-Jitsu, ideally get the option to start in one of three groups.
 Children aged 5-7 should be in one group, with classes not exceeding 30 minutes. this is the maximum amount of time they can stay interested and walk away with knowledge they can retain.
 Kids between 8-12 need a group of their own.
 45 – 60 minutes is the sweet spot here, and classes have different focus points than those for younger children.
 Finally, teenagers younger than 16 also need their own group, as they’re not really kids anymore, but aren’t exactly adults either.
 Once again, classes need to reflect on their mental and physical needs.

 Most BJ Jacademies do offer all of these options.
 As long as your kid fits the minimum age requirement and wants to keep going after a few classes, you’ve hit the jackpot!
-If such classes are not available, it may be better to wait until the kid is older than forcing them into a class not fit for their age.
+If such classes are not available, it may be better to wait until the kid is older than to force them into a class not fit for their age.
 Or, you could consider enrolling the min a mixed age group under certain conditions.

 Mixed Age Groups

-Mixed age kids BJJ classes can also be an effective option.
+Mixed-age kids BJJ classes can also be an effective option.
 Of course, having a kid start Jiu-JItsu in a class specific to their age is always the best idea. however, if that’s not available, academies often offer kids classes that include children aged 4-12.
 This is a huge difference in age.
 A kid of 4 and a kid of 12 do not have nearly the same cognitive or physical abilities.
 However, there’s a way to make such classes work.

 Тhis is where instructors come in.
 First up, you need skilled and possibly, certified instructors.
 However, experience working with kids is much more important than any certificate.
 Next up, if any mixed age group is to work, it has to feature at the very least three, and possibly more instructors.
 Essentially it should come down to at least one instructor per age category.

 The most important thing to remember is that your kids need to start Jiu-Jitsu.
 At which point, and in which group is down to you.
 If you have the option to start a child in a young age group, please consider doing so.
 If not, at the very least, get your kid to try BJJ around 7-8 years old.
-It is going to do wonders for their development and might even turn int something they really love doing later on!
+It is going to do wonders for their development and might even turn into something they really love doing later on!